CVWO/assignment-instructions-2026/README.md

 ## Introduction

 Welcome to the CVWO Winter Assignment!
-Please find the detailed instructions [here](https://github.com/CVWO/assignment-instructions-2026/raw/main/CVWO_Assignment_2026.pdf).
+Please find the PDF file of the assignment [here](https://github.com/CVWO/assignment-instructions-2026/raw/main/CVWO_Assignment_2026.pdf).
 This project is designed to provide a comprehensive introduction to web development, focusing on using React for frontend development and Go or Ruby on Rails for the backend.
 The core of this assignment involves creating a simple web forum that supports basic CRUD operations for threads and comments.
 Additionally, a tagging or categorization feature should be implemented to enhance organization.
 This assignment is a significant part of the selection process for joining CVWO next summer.

 ## Submission Deadlines